-We respond to over 6,000 complaints a year concerning noise and nuisance!
+We respond to over 6,000 complaints a year about noise and nuisance.

 Contact us in confidence to report a problem.
-We will normally visit you to assess whether the noise is a nuisance as defined in law.
+We will normally visit you to assess whether the problem is a nuisance as defined in law.

-The Council does have legal powers, in most cases, to stop noise nuisance but to use these powers officers have to witness the noise from within your property.
-We aim to respond to 95% of calls after 6.00 pm within 60 minutes and 80% of calls within 45 minutes; during the day our response time is two hours.
+We have legal powers, in most cases, to stop noise nuisance, but to use these powers we have to witness the noise from inside your property.
+We aim to respond to 95 per cent of calls after 6pm within 60 minutes and 80 per cent of calls within 45 minutes.
+During the day our response time is two hours.

 What we need to know

-It helps our investigation if you can provide the following information:
+It helps our investigation if you can tell us:

-- The effect of the noise such as it disturbs your sleep, interferes with your television / radio / conversations, etc
+- the effect of the noise such as it disturbs your sleep, interferes with your television, radio or conversation.

 What you can do to help

-If reasoning with your neighbour does not help or you do not want to approach them, then you should contact the Environmental Protection Service.
+If reasoning with your neighbour does not help, or you do not want to approach them, then you should contact us.